Engineering Academic Units

 Learning—training the next generation of materials experts for every industrial sector;

 Outreach—providing leadership within the materials profession;

 Nuclear engineering is firmly grounded in the understanding and application of modern physics.
-It has demonstrated vast potential for growth in power generation, medicine, industrial processes, plasmas, space technologies, and national defense.
+It has demonstrated vast potential for growth in power generation, medicine, industrial processes and engineering plasmas, space technologies, and national defense.

-Nuclear engineers at Purdue contribute to such advanced technologies as fission and fusion power generators, new medical technologies and procedures, improved food safety, advanced materials processing, advanced imaging, and the safe treatment and disposal of spent nuclear fuel.
+Nuclear engineers at Purdue contribute to such advanced technologies as fission and fusion power plasma physics, beam-target interactions, computational physics, new medical technologies and procedures, improved food safety, advanced materials processing, advanced imaging, and the safe treatment and disposal of spent nuclear fuel.

-Indiana's first and only nuclear reactor has its home in Purdue University's Electrical Engineering Building.
+Indiana's first and only nuclear reactor (PUR-1) has its home at Purdue University.
+PUR-1 is a great teaching tool for our students.
 It headlines field trips for high-school juniors and seniors who participate in demonstrations and experiments.